edjlatimer/osticket-prereqs/README.md

 ![rdc loaded up](https://github.com/user-attachments/assets/893d6e68-7b30-471a-958b-bba9d00e2a1d)

 - After loading, you have successfully logged into the virtual machine you created!

-**Note: Everything from here on out will be done the the Virtual Machine only.**
+**Note: Everything from here on out will be done on the Virtual Machine only**

 ---